The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 ![Inner Release 3+](https://cdn.discordapp.com/attachments/752334526449057853/884757299846074438/unknown.png)

-To correctly perform this, each Inner Release must be executed in the second oGCD slot of the GCD.
-If not done in the second oGCD slot, you have a chance to miss the fifth GCD skill and lose a good amount of potency as a result. **Check the picture below for a good moment to activate your Inner Release.**
+To correctly perform this, each Inner Release must be executed in the 2nd oGCD slot of the GCD.
+If not done in the 2nd oGCD slot, you have a chance to miss the 5th GCD skill and lose a good amount of potency as a result. **Check the picture below for a good moment to activate your Inner Release.**

 ![Inner Release Moment](https://cdn.discordapp.com/attachments/752334526449057853/884757552640974879/unknown.png)